Joanf81/qUestionaV1/README.md

 Mozilla firefox https://www.mozilla.org/en-GB/firefox/new/
 Firebug http://getfirebug.com/

-##Autor
+##Author

-Aplicación completamente desarrolada por Joan Fernández Bornay
+This application has been completly developed by Joan Fernández Bornay.